zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

 where `N` is the number of blocks and `M` is the number of threads per block.

 We've already suggested that the primary answer is that we want to launch many threads.
 (The total number of threads in a grid/kernel launch is simply `N * M`.)
 Why is it that the GPU needs to have a lot of threads from a performance perspective?
-Let's discuss about some relevant facts:
+Let's discuss some relevant facts:
 - Instructions are issued (warp-wide) in order
-- A thread stalls when one of the operands (input data) isn’t ready
+- A thread stalls when one of the operands (input data) isn't ready
-  - Note that a memory read by itself doesn’t generally stall execution (we can issue a read instruction, and then go on and do other work)
+  - Note that a memory read by itself doesn't generally stall execution (we can issue a read instruction, and then go on and do other work)
 - Latency is hidden by switching threads
   - Global memory latency: >100 cycles  (varies by architecture/design)
   - Arithmetic latency: <100 cycles  (varies by architecture/design)